dotnet/docs/docs/orleans/grains/timers-and-reminders.md

 ## Timers

 **Timers** are used to create periodic grain behavior that isn't required to span multiple activations (instantiations of the grain).
 A timer is identical to the standard .NET <xref:System.Threading.Timer?displayProperty=fullName> class.
-In addition, timers are subject to single-threaded execution guarantees within the grain activation that it operates on, and their executions are interleaved with other requests, as though the timer callback was a grain method marked with <xref:Orleans.Concurrency.AlwaysInterleaveAttribute>.
+In addition, timers are subject to single-threaded execution guarantees within the grain activation that they operate on, and their executions are interleaved with other requests, as though the timer callback was a grain method marked with <xref:Orleans.Concurrency.AlwaysInterleaveAttribute>.

 Each activation may have zero or more timers associated with it.
 The runtime executes each timer routine within the runtime context of the activation that it's associated with.